 But while you might not have formal training in running a great meeting, anyone can learn.

 The biggest thing to remember?
 Scheduling a meeting just to share information is the real reason why people dislike meetings.

 Having a meeting just to share information is like using a screwdriver to hammer a nail.
 The modern workforce has better (and faster) ways to share information, like message apps, chat, email, or company intranets.

 When used correctly, meetings have the power to do more than simply share information.
 They can help with determining strategy, making decisions, devising action plans, clarifying roles and responsibilities, inspiring collaboration, and so much more.

-Once you realize the true power of the meeting, you can use it as the right tool to help you achieve specific goals.
+Once you realize the true power of the meeting, you can use it as the right tool for helping you achieve specific goals.

 Effective meetings are those that are accessible and valuable for all participants, no matter where they are working.
 It’s critical that you coordinate the “when” and “how” of any meeting to accommodate the hybrid workplace.

-Advances in video conferencing allow everyone involved to be seen and heard on equal footing.
+Advances in video conferencing allow everyone involved to be seen and heard.
 Everyone is able to participate with equal measure.

 People are more likely to contribute to a meeting when they know what their role is in expediting the agenda.
 First, you need to clearly communicate the purpose of the meeting to all participants and tell them what you want them to do to achieve it.